fabiopozzi/vimfiles/README.markdown

 * ZoomWin
 * ctrlp
 * gundo

-All of them are fetched from github repos by bundle, so the plugin links can be found inside the vimrc file.
+All of them are fetched from github repos by vundle thus all links to the plugins I use can be found inside the vimrc file.

 Fabio